Authorization and Approval

 - reporting any identified hazards to the Team Leader in a timely fashion.

 College, Department and/or Principal Investigator specific procedures are maintained within their respective units.
-Guidelines for the development of new procedures are available on the Safety Resources website.
+Guidelines for the development of new procedures are available on the Safety Resources channel in paws.